Duke of Arjona

 Duke of Arjona (Duque de Arjona) is a hereditary title in the Peerage of Spain, accompanied by the dignity of Grandee and granted in 1423 by John II to Fadrique Enríquez de Castilla, Count of Trastámara and a great-grandchild of Alfonso XI.

 It was rehabilitated by Alfonso XIII in 1902 in favour of Jacobo Fitz-James Stuart, 17th Duke of Alba, who was the heir of the House of Lemos, and by extension, of the Dukedom of Arjona, one of the oldest titles in Spain.

-The title makes reference to the town of Arjona, in the Province of Jaén.
+The title's name refers to the municipality of Arjona in the Province of Jaén, Andalusia, Spain.